Red-billed chough: Status

 The red-billed chough has an extensive range, estimated at 10 e6km2, and a large population, including an estimated 86,000 to 210,000 individuals in Europe.
 Over its range as a whole, the species is not believed to approach the thresholds for the global population decline criterion of the IUCN Red List (i.e., declining more than 30% in ten years or three generations), and is therefore evaluated as least concern.

 However, the European range has declined and fragmented due to the loss of traditional pastoral farming, persecution and perhaps disturbance at breeding and nesting sites, although the numbers in France, Great Britain and Ireland may now have stabilised.
 The European breeding population is between 12,265 and 17,370 pairs, but only in Spain is the species still widespread.
 Since in the rest of the continent breeding areas are fragmented and isolated, the red-billed chough has been categorised as "vulnerable" in Europe.

 In Spain the red-billed chough has recently expanded its range by utilising old buildings, with 1,175 breeding pairs in a 9716 km2 study area.
 These new breeding areas usually surround the original montane core areas.
 However, the populations with nest sites on buildings are threatened by human disturbance, persecution and the loss of old buildings.
 Fossils of both chough species were found in the mountains of the Canary Islands.
 The local extinction of the Alpine chough and the reduced range of red-billed chough in the islands may have been due to climate change or human activity.

-A small group of wild red-billed chough arrived naturally in Cornwall in 2001, and nested in the following year.
-This was the first English breeding record since 1947, and a slowly expanding population has bred every subsequent year.